-Facebook Thwarted Competition, Reduced Consumer Privacy for Profits
+Raoul, Coalition Allege Anticompetitive Conduct: Facebook Thwarted Competition, Reduced Consumer Privacy for Profits

-Santa Fe, NM - Attorney General Hector Balderas today joined a bipartisan coalition of 48 attorneys general in filing a lawsuit against Facebook, Inc., alleging that the company has and continues to illegally stifle competition to protect its monopoly power.
-The lawsuit alleges that, over the last decade, the social networking giant illegally acquired competitors in a predatory manner and cut services to smaller threats, depriving users from the benefits of competition and reducing privacy protections and services along the way - all in an effort to boost its bottom line through increased advertising revenue.
+Chicago - Attorney General Kwame Raoul, as part of a bipartisan coalition of 48 attorneys general, today filed a lawsuit against Facebook Inc., alleging that the company illegally stifles competition to protect its monopoly power.
+The lawsuit alleges that, over the last decade, the social networking giant illegally acquired competitors in a predatory manner and cut services to smaller threats, depriving users of the benefits of competition and reducing privacy protections and services along the way - all in an effort to boost Facebook's bottom line through increased advertising revenue.